-No unless you personally being things up then all your details will remain confidential
+No, unless you personally bring things up then all your details will remain confidential

 5. What about confidentiality?

 All members are requested to keep confidentiality so you can discuss freely in the group.
-Only vary rarely is this rule broken.
+Only very rarely is this rule broken.

 6. What benefits will I likely see?